 Archive for the ‘walls’ Category

 It’s been a while since I last posted due to an unofficial blogging break to watch the world cup.
-I kept working, but I made sure to fit my schedule around the important games.
+I’m a big world cup fan; I kept working, but I made sure to fit my schedule around the important games.
 What’s the point of being your own boss if you’re not going organize your schedule around the world’s biggest sporting event?
 Despite watching a lot of soccer, I finished a few projects, including a new path, patio, and seat wall for this Berkeley backyard.

 The paths and patios are built with a sandstone called Mahogany Red.
 The seatwall is a slate-y stone called Cabernet.
 I’ve built with it a number of times, but this batch turned out to be trickier than usual, with few right angles and a lot of cracked pieces.
 Only one stoneyard in the Bay Area carries it, so I had to just do the best with what I could find.
 The client didn’t want a conventional capstone or a visible mortar joint.
 Personally, I don’t have anything against a visible mortar joint, but our clients never seem to want one.
 He took it as a compliment when a neighbor asked if the wall was dry-stacked.